jnozzi/cocoadev.com/markdown/SaveDocumentWithDelegateError.md

 *the program continues without waiting.
 Perhaps a second thread is used to actually save the documents?*

 It has to return, because the app is supposed to keep responding to input while the user reads the dialog(s) and decides what to do.
 It probably isn't in a second thread, I'd expect it to use the runloop.
 Anyway, I think you'll need to do this rather more manually.
-Go through each unsaved document and tell it to save itself, maybe with     -General/[NSDocument saveDocumentWithDelegate:didSaveSelector:contextInfo:] if that's the kind of behavior you want (some other related methods can be used to get different behavior).
+Go through each unsaved document and tell it to save itself, maybe with     -[NSDocument saveDocumentWithDelegate:didSaveSelector:contextInfo:] if that's the kind of behavior you want (some other related methods can be used to get different behavior).
 If there aren't any unsaved documents directly call a method that does your real work.
 In the didSaveSelector you specify, see if all the docs have been saved, and if so call that real work method.

 ----

-I have a General/NSDocument (myDocument) which displays a sheet (myDialog). myDocument is an untitled, modified (changed) document.
+I have a NSDocument (myDocument) which displays a sheet (myDialog). myDocument is an untitled, modified (changed) document.

 @implementation myDocument
 - (void) showDialog
 {
-	General/[[NSApplication sharedApplication] beginSheet: myDialogWindow
+	[[NSApplication sharedApplication] beginSheet: myDialogWindow
 				modalForWindow:[self window] modalDelegate:self
 				didEndSelector:@selector(sheetDidEnd:returnCode:contextInfo:) contextInfo:nil];
 }